powercode-team/notifications-node/packages/core/README.md

       // ...,
       // new TransportXXXX(),
     ],
-    // optional, override "internal" default configuration
+    // optionally override internal default configuration
-    // In addition this "default" configuration can be overridden by specific ITransport::config {
+    // In addition this configuration can be overridden by ITransport::config (individualy for each transport) {
       // ResendErrorHandler with GeometryProgressionStrategy for "error processing"
       // Try resend 20 times from 10 sec interval to 3600 sec used geometry progression (denom 2) to calc next "wait" interval